philer/karol/README.md

 ## Usage

-Copy the project and open `index.html` in a browser.
+Download the latest [release](https://github.com/philer/karol/releases) and unpack it.
+Open the included `index.html` in a browser.
 It should just work.
 If it doesn't, try a different browser.

 ### Configuration